David Bell is a partner in our Brisbane office where he practises in the areas of commercial property, infrastructure and energy and resources.

 David also has extensive experience in property-related insolvency workouts and distress sales of commercial and rural property and businesses, both for receivers and managers, administrators and major banks.

-David is ranked as a pre-eminent or leading Lawyer in Chambers Legal, Best Lawyers and Doyle’s Guide and is recognised as a leading lawyer for Real Property Law the 2020 Edition of The Best Lawyers in Australia.
+David is ranked as a pre-eminent or leading Lawyer in Chambers Legal, Best Lawyers and Doyle’s Guide and is recognised as a leading lawyer for Real Property Law, Construction/Infrastructure, Government Practice and Leasing Law in the 2021 edition of The Best Lawyers in Australia.
 Chambers Asia Pacific noted David is “really smart, a good negotiator, calm, measured and cost-conscious".

 - 1990: Bachelor of Laws (Honours), Queensland University of Technology